azher-alnabi/anime-stable-diffusion-docker-container/README.md

 * `--seed [SEED]`: RNG seed for repeatability (default is a random seed)
 * `--ddim_steps [DDIM_STEPS]`: number of sampling steps (default 20)
 * `--skip`: skip safety checker (default is the safety checker is on)

+## Outputs

+### Images

+The images are saved as PNGs in the `output` folder using the prompt text.
+The `build.sh` script creates and mounts this folder as a volume in the docker container.

 ## Examples